 If you have left it too late (and I’m defining ‘too late’ if you haven’t looked at the test properly and it’s less than 1 month away), don’t panic!
 At this point, the best thing you can do is get some outside help – a good tutor can still do quite a lot with only one month.
 Look here for my tips on choosing a tutor.
 If that’s not an option, make a plan to motivate yourself into preparing for the test and make sure you have practiced each section separately, corrected your wrong answers and written the entire test in one sitting before you write the real test.

-Writing the test only once is a big no. The only exceptions here are if you get a perfect or nearly perfect score, or if you’ve written more than 3 practice tests (from the College Board or the ACT – not a prep book), and your score on the day is by far your highest one.
+Planning to write the test only once is a big no. Most students will do better on their second opportunity.
+So don’t leave it until the last test date available to you!
+If you’ve already written the test and you still have time, you should consider writing again too.
+The only exceptions here are if you get a perfect or nearly perfect score, or if you’ve written more than 3 practice tests (from the College Board or the ACT – not a prep book), and your score on the day is by far your highest one.
 There are all sorts of factors that go into your actual score – probably the most significant are your personal ‘form’ on the day (if you haven’t slept well, you’re stressed out in the test, general panic or just not knowing what to expect), and statistical variation on the test.
 I strongly believe that you should write more than once – here’s why.
+If you write the test and you’re really really sure of where you want to apply, and your score is way above this one, then maybe you don’t have to write again either.

 This one may be the most important.
 Don’t cram your prep into a month.
 Most of what’s on the the tests is skill based, not content based.
 This is the opposite of school exams, and it means that intense study in the week before the test won’t do much for your score, unlike in school exams.
 The best thing to do is 2-3 hours prep per week for 4-6 months before the test.
 This means that you will developing those critical reading, grammar, math and writing skills over that length of time (remember that you’ve actually been learning all of these since you were born – it does take that long!).
 You can’t cram some facts and wing it on the test – you need to have the skill basis to start with.
 On the plus side, you probably won’t be doing much more work in the week before the test.
 Certainly no crazy all nighter before the test – this will definitely hurt your score!!
 Just make sure you know your math formulae, and you can relax and do normal Friday night stuff.